USS Great Western

 USS Great Western was a steamer acquired by the Union Navy during the American Civil War.
-She was used by the Union Navy as an ammunition ship in support of the Union Navy.
+She was used as an ammunition ship in support of the Union Navy.

 Purchased for use as an ammunition ship

 Great Western, a sidewheel steamer, was built at Cincinnati, Ohio, in 1857 and was purchased by the U.S. War Department 10 February 1862.
 She was transferred to the Union Navy 30 September 1862, but had been used since her purchase by the Western Flotilla.

 Supplying Union ships on the Mississippi with ammunition

 Great Western was used as an ordnance boat for the Navy on the western waters, and in that capacity operated from Cairo, Illinois, to various points on the Mississippi River and its tributaries.
 She supplied ships at the mouths of the White and Arkansas Rivers with ammunition and ordnance, and occasionally fired at Confederate batteries ashore in the almost daily engagements in keeping open the far-spreading river highway system by which the Union divided and destroyed the South.

 While with the Mortar Flotilla 30 July 1862 she fired on cavalry attacking the boats near the mouth of the Arkansas River and succeeded in driving them off.